MadisonMadi/Staff-Helper/README.md

 ---

-**Disclaimer:** Not affiliated with Mojang, Microsoft or the FishOnMC Server.
-This is a Player Made Mod.
+**Disclaimer:** Not affiliated with Mojang, Microsoft, or the FishOnMC Server.
+This is a Player-Made Mod.

 Madisonn